Skip to main content

 2. Pants worn below the waist

-4. Shoes with open toes or open heels
+5. Shoes with open toes or open heels (no Crocs, flip-flops, or sandals)

-8. Tank tops with straps less than one inch
+9. Tank tops with straps less than three inches

-9. Other items of clothing inappropriate to middle school
+10. Other items of clothing inappropriate to middle school, as determined by a school official

 See also: Appropriate Attire for Eighth Grade Culmination